NAEYC Pandemic Surveys

 You are here

 From the onset of the COVID-19 pandemic, NAEYC has remained committed to understanding and sharing the breadth of the crisis and the challenges child care programs are facing across states and settings.
-You can access the findings from our 2020-2022 surveys of child care providers below and some resources on solutions here:
+You can access the one-page survey flyer, findings from our 2020-2022 surveys of child care providers below, and some resources on solutions here:

 - Compensation Matters Most: Why and How States Should Use Child Care Relief Funding to Increase Compensation for the ECE Workforce (June 2021)